A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Methodology

 To explore how people might engage with the idea of consuming biohybrid animal-robot hybrids in the future, we designed a dinner-in-the-drama event that unfolded across multiple scripted and improvised stages (\autoref{fig:prcd}).
 The flow and content of the event were deliberately crafted to elicit both emotional and reflective responses around the speculative scenario.

 Upon arrival, participants attended a reception with drinks and snacks to foster rapport and comfort.
 They were then ushered into the dining room, where a staged environment evoked the future 2052 Paris restaurant.
-Cultural cues—such as the projection of the Eiffel Tower and the soundtrack “L'amour est bleu”—anchored the experience in both a futuristic and distinctly French atmosphere.
+Cultural cues---such as the projection of the Eiffel Tower and the soundtrack “L'amour est bleu”---anchored the experience in both a futuristic and distinctly French atmosphere.

-The lead artist (host) welcomed guests and introduced the speculative narrative.
-The chef (researcher) then explained the fictional menu and contextualized the key concept of edible animal-robot hybrids.
+The host (lead artist) welcomed guests and introduced the speculative narrative.
+The chef (lead researcher) then explained the fictional menu and contextualized the key concept of edible animal-robot hybrids.
 Dramatic beats followed: a feathered drone representing the “synthetic ortolan” was flown across the room (\autoref{fig:event}d), after which it was replaced by a 3D prototype passed among the guests (\autoref{fig:event}e).
-The final edible course—a roasted quail representing the hybrid—was served under napkins, referencing the historic Ortolan tradition (\autoref{fig:event}f).
-The experience concluded with a dessert and a moderated post-dinner discussion.
+The final edible course---a roasted quail representing the hybrid---was served under napkins, referencing the historic Ortolan tradition (\autoref{fig:event}f). \zm{This sequence was designed to gradually increase sensory immersion, shifting participants from observational to embodied engagement, and culminating in reflective dialogue.} The experience concluded with a dessert and a moderated post-dinner discussion. \zm{The event was video-recorded using a 360° omnidirectional camera, and the researchers took field notes throughout the session.}